Gabb-c/pokenode-ts/README.md

 ## Donate

-Please consider donating if you think pokenode is helpful to you or that my work is valuable :heart:
+Please consider donating if you think pokenode-ts is helpful to you or that my work is valuable :heart:

 ## Community